databricks-academy/INT-JEPS-V2-IL/README.md

       - 05-Collections-and-Classes
       - 06-Pandas
       - 07-COVID-Demo
    4. For the labs we suggest creating the **Labs** folder and importing the corresponding notebooks into that folder.
+   The notebooks for this set will start with the URL The URL for each notebook will start with https://raw.githubusercontent.com/databricks-curriculum/INT-JEPS-V2-IL/master/Labs
    5. For the solutions, we suggest creating the **Solutions** folder and importing the corresponding notebooks into that folder.
+   The notebooks for this set will start with the URL The URL for each notebook will start with https://raw.githubusercontent.com/databricks-curriculum/INT-JEPS-V2-IL/master/Solutions